 SSRIs and similar drugs slow down the process of reuptake so that Serotonin stays in the synapse longer.
 Increased Serotonin levels can, in part, improve a person’s mood and decrease anxious feelings.
 SSRI medications are not addictive in the classical sense, but there are negative side effects associated with their use, such as nausea, dizziness, dry mouth, sleep disturbances and a wide range of sexual arousal and climax problems.

-Beta blockers are medications that are typically used to control high blood pressure and treat certain heart problems.
+Beta-blockers are medications that are typically used to control high blood pressure and treat certain heart problems.
 For some people, these medications can decrease stress symptoms.
-Beta-blockers such as Inderal (propranolol) and Tenormin (atenolol) block the action of the neurotransmitter and hormone norepinepherine in the arteries and the heart muscle, causing arteries to widen, slowing the action of the heart, and decreasing the force of contraction.
+Beta-blockers such as Inderal (propranolol) and Tenormin (atenolol) block the action of the neurotransmitter and hormone norepinephrine in the arteries and the heart muscle, causing arteries to widen, slowing the action of the heart, and decreasing the force of contraction.
 The most common negative side effects of beta-blockers are cold hands and feet, tiredness and sleep disturbance (i.e., nightmares).
-Less common side effects of beta blocker use include impotence, dizziness, wheezing, digestive tract problems, skin rashes and dry eyes.
+Less common side effects of beta-blocker use include impotence, dizziness, wheezing, digestive tract problems, skin rashes and dry eyes.